Skip to main content

 POST /api/v1/swarm/command { targetInstanceId?, command }

 2. ValorIDE agent (client) will connect using MothershipService.
-On connect, it registers and sends presence messages (presence:join, presence:rollcall).
+On connect, it creates or refreshes an Agent record, registers the live SwarmOps instance, and sends swarm.presence.registered / heartbeat messages.

 3. Use the SwarmPanel in ValorIDE (webview) to view agents and send commands.